Overview: Eye Styes, Causes & Symptoms

-Styes are caused by the staphylococcus aureus bacteria found in the nose is the most common cause.
+Styes are most commonly caused by bacteria.
+The staphylococcus aureus bacteria found in the nose is the most common cause.
 It transfers from the nose to the eye when someone rubs their eyes and then touches their nose.
 The bacteria clogs the oil gland, preventing oil from draining, and causing the gland to swell.

 Symptoms of eye styes include: